 I'm glad you found my website and photo gallery.
-I have been a photographer here in South Florida for over fifteen years.
-Before I moved to South Florida I have been photographing wedding in Los Angeles for over 10 years.
+I have been a South Florida wedding photographer here in for over fifteen years.
+Before I moved to South Florida I have been photographing weddings in Los Angeles for over 10 years.
 Given my many years of experience I think it's safe to say I can offer some valuable information and insights.
 While I'm don't consider myself a wedding planner, I have a ton of wedding planning experience.
 As a matter of fact, in some cases I actually have more experience than the average planner.
 When it comes to wedding there is a lot to know.
 Every wedding is unique and every wedding photographer and planner has a nitch.
-I photograph all kinds of wedding, from Traditional Catholic weddings, to Indian Weddings and many others.
+I photograph all kinds of weddings, from Traditional Catholic weddings, to Indian Weddings and many others.
 I have the most experience with Jewish weddings.
 I happen to be Jewish, so I guess it makes sense that Jewish weddings could be my nitch.
 However, I hate to say that's my nitch, lets just say, I photograph more Jewish weddings then other wedding types.
 I also enjoy photographing Catholic Church weddings, Indian weddings and other South Florida weddings as well.
 When I loved in Los Angeles I photographed almost as many Armenian weddings as other weddings.
 I just happened to build a name in the Armenian community.

 While all there wedding are unique in some ways, they are also similar in many ways.
 Today most of the weddings I photograph include a bride and groom "First Look" otherwise known as the brides "Reveal" This is common because no matter what the religion usually the bride and groom want to enjoy the cocktail hour with their guests.
 It's true that not every wedding includes a "first look" most do.
 Whether the bride and groom do or don't do a first look, a wedding timeline is a must.
 Most families have similar family members, some parents are together other are separated.
 Some separated parents get along, others don't.
 Some couples have grandparents, some of the grandparents move slow and extra time needs to be built into the timeline to accommodate them.